neil-berg/portfolio/src/posts/2019-03-15-news-flash.md

 }
 ```

-I'm using the ES6 `async/await` syntax to handle the asynchronous fetching calls, which I prefer over Promises and chained `.then()` statements. `popularStories` contains the final slice of data we want, which is the `results` property on the `json` data object.
-Since this variable name is the same as the property in state, we can use another ES6 goody and update state with just the property and spare typing out the corresponding value to it.
+I'm using the ES6 `async/await` syntax to asynchronously handle the Promise returned from `fetch(url)`, which I prefer over chained `.then()` statements. `popularStories` contains the final slice of data we want, which is the `results` property on the `json` data object.
+Since this variable name is the same as the property in state, we can update state with just the property name alone.

 Alongside the initial fetching for landing-page content, there is also fetching of section-specific top stories that gets trigged once a user clicks on a desired section link either in the header navigation bar or the sliding sidebar.
 For example, if a user clicks "Arts", then they are taken to `/topstories/arts` and are shown the top stories in the Arts section.

 Fetching top stories per section is handled separately in the `TopStories` component.
 This component is rendered on matched URLs to "/topstories/:sectionID", where sectionID is any of the available newspaper sections.
-React-router provides a `match` [Route prop](https://reacttraining.com/react-router/web/api/Route) that we use to determine the current path of our app.
-When `TopStories` first mounts, which occurs when a user first clicks on a desired section either in the header navbar or the sliding sidebar, we first parse that section from the URL, then fetch the top stories to that section.
+React-router provides a `match` [Route prop](https://reacttraining.com/react-router/web/api/Route) that we use to determine which section was matched in our URL.
+When `TopStories` first mounts, which occurs when a user first clicks on a desired section either in the header navbar or the sliding sidebar, we parse that section from the URL and fetch its top stories.

 **TopStories.js**